ecologylab/simplJava/README.md

 (Ideally with no muss, no fuss, and little boilerplate!)

 How does it do this?
 It allows you to:
--Serialize *everything* into *every* format -Deserialize *every* format into the language of your choice -Translate your object representations accross languages.
+* Serialize *everything* into *every* format
+* Deserialize *every* format into the language of your choice
+* Translate your object representations accross languages.

 For more information, hop onto #InterfaceEcologyLab's IRC channel (on Freenode) , or send an email to tom.white@outlook.com